-The fact that Tuscarora made more soundings in a few months than Challenger made in almost 4 years shows the advantages of a Kelvin-type sounding machine.
-Arguably had the Challenger and Gazelle voyages been a few years later, both might have used sounding machines and thus saved considerable station time.
+The fact that Tuscarora made more soundings in a few months than Challenger made in almost 4 years shows the advantages of a Kelvin-type sounding machine and use of such a machine might have saved the life of the seaman who was washed overboard and lost while taking soundings as Challenger approached Wellington, NZ in rough weather.
+Arguably had the Challenger and Gazelle voyages been a few years later, both might have used sounding machines.